 Why is clean-up good for our children both now and later in life?

-Research shows that when children are given some responsibility to look after their surroundings and themselves, their minds are able to process information at a higher rate.
+Research shows that when children are given early education to look after their surroundings and themselves, their minds are able to process information at a higher rate.
 We must look at cleaning up —whether it be outdoors or inside the home, as a learning opportunity that is no different from any other learning activity they would participate in at a school or centre.

 Accordingly, taking the time daily to slowly show our children how they can participate in cleaning activities like making their bed, putting toys away, or wiping down a counter with a diluted and safe cleaning solution, will gradually interest them to do other tasks that are usually done by adults as they become bigger like sweeping, mopping, or helping out with the dishes.
 Doing so helps them build stronger values for the environment, consequences, order, and work.
 These simple tasks urge them to learn principle values and skills that will make them become more independent in life.